 In addition to a physical examination, the following tests may be used to diagnose anal cancer:

 Anoscopy.
-If the doctor feels a suspicious area during a DRE, this endoscopic test may be performed to see the abnormality.
+If the doctor feels a suspicious area during a DRE, this endoscopic test may be performed to take a closer look at the area.
 An anoscopy allows the doctor to see inside the body with a thin, lighted, flexible tube called an anoscope.
 Similarly, a proctoscope can be used to view the rectum in a procedure called a proctoscopy.
 The person may be sedated as the tube is inserted into the anus and/or rectum.

 Biopsy .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 The type of biopsy performed will depend on the location of the tumor.
-For instance, an excisional biopsy can remove the entire lump if the lump is small and does not extend into other tissues.
+For instance, an excisional biopsy can remove the entire lump if the lump is small and has not grown into other tissues.
 Lymph nodes may also be removed and examined in a biopsy.

 Ultrasound .
 An ultrasound uses sound waves to create a picture of the internal organs.
 In an anal ultrasound, an ultrasound wand is inserted into the anus to obtain the pictures.